Dr Catriona McAra is University Curator at Leeds Arts University.

 Catriona’s research interests are broad but tend to cluster around literary art, feminist aesthetics, and curatorial engagement with natural history and the medical humanities (especially creative ageing).

-Specialist knowledge includes the contemporary legacies of surrealist art and literary history, having published widely on the work of the American centenarian artist and writer Dorothea Tanning (1910-2012).
-Catriona’s first book, a visual reading of Tanning’s novel Chasm, has just been published with Routledge.
-She has also recently co-edited a volume of essays for Manchester University Press with Jonathan P. Eburne (Pennsylvania State University) on the work of Leonora Carrington (1917-2011), celebrating the centenary of Carrington's birth.
-Catriona is currently preparing a special issue of the European Journal for the Study of English (EJSE) with Anna Kérchy (University of Szeged, Hungary) on the topic of feminist interventions into intermedial studies.
-She is also working on two journal articles, one on the envisioning of girlhood in Kate Bernheimer's novels, and one on feminist-surrealist re-readings of the Western genre.
-Catriona is now planning her second book-length project.
+Specialist knowledge includes the contemporary legacies of surrealist art and literary history, having published widely on the work of the American centenarian artist and writer Dorothea Tanning (1910-2012) and English-Mexican nonagenarian artist and writer Leonora Carrington (1917-2011).
+Catriona’s first book, a 'stratigraphic' study of Tanning’s novel Chasm, was published with Routledge in 2017, and a co-edited a volume of essays with Jonathan P. Eburne (Pennsylvania State University) appeared the same year with Manchester University Press celebrating the centenary of Carrington's birth.
+Catriona's further major research projects to date include an edited volume of essays on the entomological sculptures of Tessa Farmer, and a special issue of the European Journal for the Study of English (EJSE) with Anna Kérchy (University of Szeged, Hungary) on the topic of feminist interventions into intermedial studies, including an interview with the Dutch narratologist and cultural theorist Mieke Bal.
+Catriona has also recently published journal articles on the demythologisation of girlhood in the novels of Kate Bernheimer, and in the performance practice of English interdisciplinary artist Samantha Sweeting.

 - Narrative and literary art